 We estimated these spline models with and without random effects.
-When we added the random effects for the spline variable, the coefficients changed notably and the random effects were statistically significant--this raised concerns that certain schools or districts were driving the non-linearity observed in the descriptive statistics in Table 3.
-Examining the residuals from the random-effect spline models, we found that one of the largest school districts in the state (which accounted for 1/3 of the EL students in the region) was, indeed, driving the observed nonlinearity.
-Table 4 shows that this district exhibited a non-linear trend, whereas all other districts displayed monotonic, decreasing trends.
-To account for the dramatic influence of this district, we included a dummy variable for the school district at level 3.
-The district dummy predicted the intercept and interacted with the linear and spline slope parameters (see equation for Model 2a, in Table 9, for the full model).
+When we added the random effects for the spline variable, the coefficients changed notably and the random effects were statistically significant-this raised concerns that certain schools or districts were driving the non-linearity observed in the descriptive statistics in Table 2.
+Examining the residuals from the random-effect spline models, we found that one of the largest school districts in the state (which accounted for 1/3 of the EL students in the region) was, indeed, driving the observed non-linearity.
+Table 5 shows that this district exhibited a non-linear trend, whereas all other districts displayed monotonic, decreasing trends.
+To account for the dramatic influence of this district, we included a dummy variable for the school district at Level 3.
+The district dummy predicted the intercept and interacted with the linear and spline slope parameters (see equation for Model 2a, in Table 6, for the full model).
 Comparing the three-level models with a linear time trend, a quadratic time trend, and the spline model (with and without dummy variables for the largest district), the spline model with the large district indicator fit best.

-In addition to the linear time slope and time spline, we incorporated five student-level variables in Model 2b: four dummy variables for race (Hispanic, Black, Asian, Other race) and a dichotomous indicator for FRPL eligibility.
-At level 2, we added four school-level variables: the proportions of Black and Hispanic students; the proportion of FRPL-eligible students; and the proportion of ELs in each school.
-At level 3, we included a dummy variable for the largest district and four additional district-level variables: the proportions of Black and Hispanic students; the proportions of Black and Hispanic students.
-The proportions of Black and Hispanic students are included a dummy variable for the largest district and four additional district-level variables: the proportions of Black and Hispanic students; the proportion of FRPL-eligible students; and the proportion of FRPL-eligible students; and the proportion of ELs in each district.
-We group-mean centered all level-1 and level-2 continuous variables and grand-mean centered the continuous district-level variables (see Model 2b, in Table 9).
-Dummy coded dichotomous variables at level-1 were not centered.
+In addition to the linear time slope and time spline, we incorporated five studentlevel variables in Model 2b: four dummy variables for race (Hispanic, Black, Asian, Other race) and a dichotomous indicator for FRPL eligibility.
+At Level 2, we added four school-level variables: proportions of Black and Hispanic students; proportion of FRPL-eligible students; the proportion of ELs in each school.
+At Level 3, we included a dummy variable for the largest district and four additional district-level variables: proportions of Black and Hispanic students; proportion of FRPL-eligible students; and proportion of ELs in each district.
+We group-mean centered all Level-1 and Level-2 continuous variables and grand-mean centered the continuous districtlevel variables (see Model 2b, in Table 6).
+Dummy coded dichotomous variables at Level 1 were not centered.

 Next, to create Model 2c, we incorporated the proportion of gifted students at the school and district levels into Model 2b.
-Finally, in Model 2d, we added third-grade math and thirdgrade reading achievement to the student level, group-mean centered third-grade math and reading achievement to the school level, and grand-mean centered third-grade math and reading achievement to the district level.
-(See Table 9 for the set of equations corresponding to each of the models described above.)
+Finally, in Model 2d, we added third-grade math and third-grade reading achievement to the student level, group-mean centered third-grade math and reading achievement to the school level, and grand-mean centered third-grade math and reading achievement to the district level.
+(See Table 6 for the set of equations corresponding to each of the models described above.)